J.D. Business and Entrepreneurial Emphasis Area Requirements

 Writing Requirement

 The Business Emphasis requires students to complete a paper of high professional quality that reflects detailed research and analysis of one or more business or entrepreneurial law topic(s).
 The paper must be certified by one of the Emphasis Faculty Advisors as satisfying that standard.
-A student may request such certification through their J.D.
-Research Requirement paper or through any other paper done during their J.D. program, whether in connection with a course, independent study, or otherwise, and whether or not the paper is graded or given course credit toward their J.D.
+A student may request such certification through their J.D. upper-level writing requirement paper or through any other paper done during their J.D. program, whether in connection with a course, independent study, or otherwise, and whether or not the paper is graded or given course credit toward their J.D.

-Practical Skills Requirement
+Practical Skills Training

 Transactional Lawyering Skills Lab